bojanra/turnkeylinux-cherryepg/README.rst

 cherryEPG - The simple modular EPG generator
 =============================================

-`cherryEPG`_ is a toolsuite for generating DVB PSI/SI tables.
+`cherryEPG`_ is a complete solution for generating DVB PSI/SI tables.

 This appliance actually provides `cherryEPG`_ and includes all the standard features in `TurnKey MySQL`_, and on top of that:

-- DVB EPG generator/builder
+- cherryTool installed from github
-- Web Interface for application management
+- configured Web Interface for application management

 Credentials *(passwords set at first boot)*
 -------------------------------------------